 Maritime Advisory Committee for Occupational Safety and Health (MACOSH)

 MACOSH is a discretionary committee established on February 8, 1995 and is authorized by Section 7(b) of the OSH Act to advise, consult with, and make recommendations to the Secretary of Labor through the Assistant Secretary for Occupational Safety and Health (Assistant Secretary) on matters relating to the maritime industry.
-MACOSH is comprised of 15 representative members appointed by the Secretary, that is diverse and balanced, both in terms of segments of the maritime industry represented (e.g., shipyard and longshoring industries), and in the views or interests represented by its 15 members (management, labor, safety and health professional organizations, government organizations and the public), one of whom the Secretary appoints to serve as committee chair.
-Membership is fairly balanced and includes divergent points of view on the issues MACOSH will face, including view points from traditionally under represented communities.
-All MACOSH meetings are open to the Public and are announced in the Federal Register and appear on this page.
-Additional information about Advisory Committees is found at 29 CFR 1912.
+MACOSH is comprised of 15 representative members appointed by the Secretary, that is diverse and balanced, both in terms of segments of the maritime industry represented (e.g., shipyard, commercial fishing, and longshoring industries), and in the views or interests represented by its 15 members (management, labor, safety and health professional organizations, and government organizations), one of whom the Secretary appoints to serve as committee chair.
+Membership is fairly balanced and includes divergent points of view on the issues MACOSH will face, including viewpoints from traditionally under represented communities.
+All MACOSH meetings are open to the Public and are announced in the Federal Register.
+The link to MACOSH Federal Register Notices can be found at the bottom of this page.
+Additional information about Federal Advisory Committees is available in 29 CFR 1912.